shasabbir/gallery/README.md

-# gallery app
+# gallery app (with random indexing)

 ## Its a simple app for your local picture library

 ## How to use
+Using php command
-1. copy app.js and index.html to picture folder
+1. copy all of these to picture folder
-2. goto command in that folder and type "node app.js" and hit enter
+2. goto command in that folder and type "php -S 0.0.0.0:8080 router.php"  and hit enter
+3. run ip/localhost:8080

+Using Xampp/WAmpp etc
+1. open new folder in htdocs
+2. paste these there along with your images
-3. you will see a "dir.js" in that folder
+3. open xampp apache and goto that folder
-4. run index.html
-These 1-3 steps are required once

 ## Requirement
-you need to download and install node js node in needed one time only for 1-3 steps of above
+you need to download and install php then set path for only php/ if if have xampp don't need anything else node in needed one time only for 1-3 steps of above

-## note
-it only uses node to get all file and make that json(dir.js) for one time after that it doesn't need any server to use this.